Cuisine of the Americas

-The cuisine of the Americas is made up of a variety of food preparation styles.
+The cuisine of the Americas, or Pan-American cuisine, is made up of a variety of food preparation styles.

 North America

 North American cuisine consists of foods native to or popular in countries of North America, such as Canadian cuisine, American cuisine, Mexican cuisine, and Central American cuisine.
 North American cuisines display influence from many international cuisines, especially European cuisine, and including Native American cuisine, Jewish cuisine, and Asian cuisine.

 As a broad, geo-culinary term, North American cuisine also includes Central American and Caribbean cuisines.
 These regions are part of North America, so these regional cuisines also fall within the penumbra of North American cookery.

 The term "regional" is somewhat ambiguous, however, since, for example, the cuisine of Puerto Rico can differ markedly from Cuban cuisine; Mexican cuisine spills across the border into the Tex-Mex and Mexi-Cali "sub-cuisines"; and the cuisines of Michigan and Ontario have more in common with each other than either has with the cuisines of Manitoba or Iowa.